-National Leif Erickson Day is observed annually on October 9th.
-The day honors the Norwegian-born Leif Erikson.
+National Leif Erickson Day honors the Icelandic-born explorer, Leif Erikson.
 The Norse explorer earns credit for bringing the first Europeans known to have set foot in North America.
 Leif Erikson left the European continent in 999 and landed in North America around the year 1,000.

 HOW TO OBSERVE National Leif Erikson Day